Congolese fashion show hopes to inspire peace and creativity in conflict-affected region - ExBulletin

 Congolese fashion show hopes to inspire peace and creativity in conflict-affected region

-GOMA, Congo (AP) As she puts the finishing touches on her latest collection, a fashion designer in Congo considers pinning, sewing and ironing as a way to send a message to the world.
+GOMA, Congo — As she puts the finishing touches on her latest collection, a Congolese fashion designer considers pinning, sewing and ironing as a way to send a message to the world.

-conflict in Eastern Congo has been going on for decades as myriad armed groups fight for control of precious mineral resources.
-There are frequent mass killingsand the violence triggered an exodus of refugees.
+The conflict in eastern Congo has dragged on for decades as a myriad of armed groups battle for control of precious mineral resources.
+Mass killings are frequent and the violence has triggered an exodus of refugees.

-Congolese officials said the remains of at least 20 people were found buried in a mass grave in an area used to grow cocoa in the village of Ndoma, North Kivu province, over the weekend.

-A local official in eastern Congo said the death toll from the recent floods had nearly doubled to nearly 400 people.
-Kivu.

 On Saturday, organizers staged the ninth edition of the Liputa Fashion Show, which they say is an opportunity to inspire peace and peaceful coexistence across Africa.